evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron_quattro/_index.md

 ### Steering

 Dynamic steering is an optional on the Audi Q4 45 e-tron quattro, varying the steering ratio based on driving speed for enhanced control and comfort.

+### Drive Modes

+The Audi Q4 45 e-tron quattro lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 4 modes:

+- Dynamic: Dynamic steering, suspension and throttle.
+- Efficiency: Balanced steering, with efficient throttle, and balanced suspension.
+- Comfort: Balanced throttle and steering, comfort suspension damping.
+- Custom: User-defined settings for steering, throttle, and suspension.

 ### Brakes